Can We Move Past the 9-5 Work Culture?

 The avoidance of finding a flexible working approach in any organisation, is not because flexible working doesn’t work for all industries; it’s because leaders are not passionate enough about finding a solution that works for their people and their business.

 Instead, it falls to employees to be the martyrs and push for even a fraction of flexibility, or do the last resort option and find a new organisation that is more forward-thinking.

 “We must learn to speak-up about important events in our lives, and stop pretending that work will always trump all other circumstances.” – Frederic Laloux

 If organisations truly believe that 9-5 is the only option, they are at risk of losing themselves to an agile future, where their company will be obsolete.
 It’s an adapt or die situation, that cannot be avoided.

-In The Employee Reality survey conducted by Liberty Mind, it was found that 87% of employees have considered changing jobs because their current employer does not offer flexible working.
+In The Employee Reality survey I conducted, it was found that 87% of employees have considered changing jobs because their current employer does not offer flexible working.
 The ability to be able to combine both work and life simultaneously, is no longer a ‘work-perk’, but an obligatory right that everyone should be able to embrace.